augustss/MicroHs/README.md

 The function type, `->`, is (of course) also built in.

 All other types are defined with the language.
-They are converted to lambda terms using the Scott encoding.
+They are converted to lambda terms using an encoding.
+For types with few constructors (< 5) it uses Scott encoding, otherwise it is a pair with an integer tag and a tuple (Scott encoded) with all arguments.
 The runtime system knows how lists and booleans are encoded.

 ## Compiler